amartani/landrun/README.md

 - `--env <var>`: Environment variable to pass to the sandboxed command (format: KEY=VALUE or just KEY to pass current value)
 - `--best-effort`: Use best effort mode, falling back to less restrictive sandbox if necessary [default: disabled]
 - `--log-level <level>`: Set logging level (error, info, debug) [default: "error"]
-- `--unrestricted-network`: allows unrestricted network access.
+- `--unrestricted-network`: Allows unrestricted network access (disables all network restrictions)
-- `--unrestricted-filesystem`: allows unrestricted filesystem access.
+- `--unrestricted-filesystem`: Allows unrestricted filesystem access (disables all filesystem restrictions)

 ### Important Notes

-- You must explicitly add the directory to the command you want to run with `--rox` flag
+- You must explicitly add the directory or files to the command you want to run with `--rox` flag
 - For system commands, you typically need to include `/usr/bin`, `/usr/lib`, and other system directories
-- Use `--rwx` for directories where you need both write access and the ability to execute files
+- Use `--rwx` for directories or files where you need both write access and the ability to execute files
 - Network restrictions require Linux kernel 6.7 or later with Landlock ABI v4
 - By default, no environment variables are passed to the sandboxed command.
 Use `--env` to explicitly pass environment variables
 - The `--best-effort` flag allows graceful degradation on older kernels that don't support all requested restrictions
 - Paths can be specified either using multiple flags or as comma-separated values (e.g., `--ro /usr,/lib,/home`)
+- If no paths or network rules are specified and neither unrestricted flag is set, landrun will apply maximum restrictions (denying all access)

 ### Environment Variables